How to Stop Food Aggression in Puppies Towards Other Dogs: A Comprehensive Guide

 Important Note: Avoid Punishment

-Harsh treatments or interventions can create fear and escalate aggression.
-It's vital to promote a safe, positive environment rather than resorting to intimidation or punishment.
+Note: Avoid Punishment It is vital to avoid punishment or harsh interventions, as these can create fear and escalate aggression.
+Focus on promoting a safe, positive environment rather than resorting to intimidation.

 Conclusion